On the cohomological dimension of the moduli space of Riemann surfaces: Length and area functionals

 In taking products and sums of such functions, we need to keep control of the directions along which their complex Hessian is positive-definite.
-For this reason, we will often refer to the technical condition described in the following subsection.
+For this reason, we will often refer to the technical condition described in Section \ref{sec:star}.